 Students majoring in Industrial Engineering may use COMS 2302, to demonstrate oral communication competency.
-Students majoring in Industrial Engineering are required to take IE 1205 INTRODUCTION TO INDUSTRIAL ENGINEERING AND COMPUTING.
-A computer competency examination will be administered in IE 1205 INTRODUCTION TO INDUSTRIAL ENGINEERING AND COMPUTING.
-For transfer students and others who do not take IE 1205 INTRODUCTION TO INDUSTRIAL ENGINEERING AND COMPUTING, the computer literacy test will be administered by the University.
+Students majoring in Industrial Engineering are required to take IE 1325 INTRODUCTION TO DATA ANALYSIS, where a computer competency examination will be administered.
+For transfer students and others who do not take IE 1325 INTRODUCTION TO DATA ANALYSIS, the computer literacy test will be administered by the University.